2024 Spring Contest

 Each year Blue Mesa Review holds a writing contest in Poetry, Fiction, and Nonfiction.
-The 2016 judges are: Ocean Vuong for Poetry, Jensen Beach for Fiction, and Debra Monroe for Nonfiction.
+In previous years, we held the contest over the summer, but we recently moved the contest to the spring semester.
+Submissions will open from December 01, 2023 - February 29, 2024.
+The 2022 judges were: James Crews for Poetry, Debra Monroe for Nonfiction, and for Fiction, Ben Loory.
+The judges for the 2024 contest have not been announced.
 We encourage you to submit your very best work online through our submissions manager.
 First place winners receive a cash prize and publication in Blue Mesa Review and second place will also receive publication.
 We look forward to reading your work!

 This competition is open to original English language works in the genres of Poetry, Fiction, and Nonfiction.
 The submission must be an unpublished work.
 Simultaneous submissions are acceptable; please note that reading fees are non-refundable, and you must withdraw the submission immediately via Submittable if it is accepted elsewhere.